-Google search operators are a set of commands that you can use to improve your search results.
+Google advanced search operators are a set of commands that you can use to improve your search results.
 They can help you search for specific information that would otherwise be more difficult to find.
 By mastering these Google search commands, you can save time and get more relevant results.

 One of the main benefits of Google search operators is that they can help deliver much more specific results.
 For example, if you're looking for a particular phrase, you can use the quotation marks operator to only search for pages containing that exact phrase.
 Additionally, you can use operators such as site: and inurl: to search for results within a specific website or URL.